yuanzhubi/raw_buffer/README.md

 0.Using int32_t, int16_t insteand of int, short.

-1.Do not use long double. sizeof(long double) is different between compilers.
+1. Do not use long double. sizeof(long double) is different between compilers.

-2.Do not use 8bytes integer as required field.
+2. Do not use 8bytes integer as required field.
 In x86 it is 4bytes aligned but in x64 it is 8bytes aligned.

-3.Buffer should 8bytes aligned.
+3. Buffer should 8bytes aligned.

 https://yuanzhubi.github.io/raw_buffer/ for better api view.